 The Condensed Consolidated Financial Statements have been prepared on a stand-alone basis.
 The Condensed Consolidated Financial Statements include Wyndham Hotels’ assets, liabilities, revenues, expenses and cash flows and all entities in which Wyndham Hotels has a controlling financial interest.
 The accompanying Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”).
 All intercompany balances and transactions have been eliminated in the Condensed Consolidated Financial Statements.

 In presenting the Condensed Consolidated Financial Statements, management makes estimates and assumptions that affect the amounts reported and related disclosures.
 Estimates, by their nature, are based on judgment and available information.
 Accordingly, actual results could differ from those estimates.
 In management’s opinion, the Condensed Consolidated Financial Statements contain all normal recurring adjustments necessary for a fair presentation of interim results reported.
 The results of operations reported for interim periods are not necessarily indicative of the results of operations for the entire year or any subsequent interim period.
 These Condensed Consolidated Financial Statements should be read in conjunction with the Company’s 2020 Consolidated and Combined Financial Statements included in its most recent Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the “SEC”) and any subsequent reports filed with the SEC.
-Business description

 Wyndham Hotels operates in the following segments: